Battle of Westport

-The Battle of Westport was a battle of the American Civil War fought on October 23, 1864, in modern Kansas City, Missouri.
+The Battle of Westport, sometimes referred to as the "Gettysburg of the West", was a battle of the American Civil War fought on October 23, 1864, in modern Kansas City, Missouri.
 Union forces under Major General Samuel R. Curtis decisively defeated an outnumbered Confederate force under Major General Sterling Price, forcing his army to retreat and marking the turning point of his Missouri Expedition.
 The battle ended the last major Confederate offensive west of the Mississippi River, and for the remainder of the war the United States Army maintained solid control over most of Missouri.
 More than 30,000 troops fought in the clash, one of the largest west of the Mississippi River.